gear-foundation/gear-wiki/docs/examples/DeFi/staking.md

 ## Introduction

-Stacking is an analogue of a bank deposit, receiving passive earnings due to simple storage of cryptomonets.
+Staking is an analogue of a bank deposit, receiving passive earnings due to simple storage of cryptomonets.
 The percentage of income may be different – it all depends on the term of the deposit.

-Anyone can create their own Staking contract and run it on the Gear Network.
+Anyone can create their own Staking program and run it on the Gear Network.
 To do this, Gear created an example which is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/staking).

 This article explains the programming interface, data structure, basic functions and explains their purpose.
 It can be used as is or modified to suit your own scenarios.

 ### Mathematics

-You can stake the fungible token into the contract (So you deposit tokens into the staking contract and later claim that token (or another fungible token) for a reward.
+You can deposit tokens into the staking program and later claim that token (or another fungible token) for a reward.

-A fixed amount of reward is minted for certain time interval (it can be a second, minute or day) Rewards are distributed fairly across stakers.
+Staking involves depositing fungible tokens into a program to earn rewards.
+These rewards, minted at regular intervals (e.g., per minute), are distributed equitably among all stakers.

-How rewards work:
+How staking works:

-Let's we have Alice who stakes 100 tokens and Bob who stakes 50 tokens.
-Lets in our example reward tokens are minted every minute.

-In total inside the staking contract there are 150 tokens.
-One week later Alice decided to unstake her tokens.
-The length of time Alice tokens were staked is $7 ⋅ 24 ⋅ 60$.
-The amount of reward tokens:
+Consider Alice, staking 100 tokens and Bob, staking 50 tokens.
+If reward tokens are minted every minute, and after one week Alice decides to unstake her tokens, the total tokens in the staking program remain 150.
+The duration of Alice's staking period is 7 days and the reward tokens accumulated can be calculated based on this timeframe:

 $$
 R ⋅ \frac {100} {150} ⋅ 7 ⋅ 24 ⋅ 60
 $$

-Another week later Bob also decides to unstake his 50 tokens.
-Let's calculate his reward.
-During the first week, he staked 50 tokens out of 150 tokens.
-During the second week, he staked 50 tokens out of 50.
-Then his reward:
+A week later, Bob chooses to unstake his 50 tokens.
+In the initial week, he staked 50 tokens from 150.
+In the second week, he staked 50 tokens from 50.
+Here’s how to determine his reward:

 $$
 R ⋅ (\frac {50} {150} + \frac {50} {50}) ⋅ 7 ⋅ 24 ⋅ 60